terraform-provider-openstack/terraform-provider-openstack/website/docs/r/compute_instance_v2.html.markdown

     termination of the instance.
 Defaults to false.
 Changing this creates a new server.

+* `volume_type` - (Optional) The volume type that will be used, for example SSD or HDD storage.
+The available options depend on how your specific OpenStack cloud is configured and what classes of storage are provided.
+Changing this creates a new server.

 * `device_type` - (Optional) The low-level device type that will be used.
 Most common thing is to leave this empty.
 Changing this creates a new server.